cal-overflow/dynamic-ip-github-tracker/README.md

   - **Account Permissions**
     - None

-Save a copy of this token.
-We'll use the token in step 3 and paste it into a file in step 3.
+You'll need to use the token later, so save a copy.

 #### 2. Clone repository
 Clone the repository (via HTTPS) onto the machine in which you need the IP address tracked.